cwinpy/cweqgen/docs/definitions.rst

    equation.

 "parts (required or chain)":
-   a list of 2-tuples containing the all parts of the equation (constants and variables) and their exponents.
+   pairs of values containing the all parts of the equation (constants and variables) and their exponents.
 These should both be string values.
 For variables the parameter names (the first value in the tuple) must be consistent with the names in the :obj:`~cweqgen.definitions.ALLOWED_VARIABLES` dictionary.
 Constants can be number value strings or the strings containing "G", "c" or "pi".